How to become a digital nomad

 If you aren’t vaccinated, take the necessary vaccines for Yellow Fever, Measles, Chicken Pox, Covid, and others.

 Another important thing you need is a universal account for accepting payments.
 With Grey, you can get a foreign account and use it to receive payments wherever you are in the world.
-It’s also very convenient to send money back home because all you have to do is swap currencies and send them to a local bank account in any of the countries we offer payouts.
+It’s also very convenient to send money back home because all you have to do is swap currencies and send them to a local bank account in any of the countries where we offer payouts.

 5. Find a country and plan toward it